 The reason this makes such a big difference to the floppiness of the sheet is that stretching deformation of a thin shell is intrinsically much stiffer then bending deformation.
 Think of kitchen foil: you can bend it with ease in your fingers, but it is very hard to stretch it (provided your piece is flat, and not wrinkled).
 The thinner the sheet, the bigger is this disparity between stretching and bending stiffness.
 The main reason is that the stretching stiffness is proportional to the thickness $h$, but the bending stiffness, as we have seen previously, is proportional to $h^3$.
 As you make $h$ smaller, the bending stiffness decreases at a far higher rate than the stretching stiffness.

 For certain vibration problems, we can make use of this idea to understand the low-frequency vibration behaviour.
 If a shell is geometrically capable of inextensional deformation, then you would expect the lower vibration modes to take advantage of that kind of deformation.
 The reason is to be found in something called Rayleigh’s principle, explained in the next link.
 Among other things, Rayleigh’s principle says that the lowest-frequency vibration mode shape is the one which minimises the potential energy of deformation, for a given level of kinetic energy in the motion.
 Well, the total potential energy in a shell is simply the sum of a bending term, proportional to $h^3$, and a stretching term, proportional to $h$.
-If inextensional motion is possible, it is bound to be associated with particularly low potential energy.
+When $h$ is small, $h^3$ will be much smaller than $h$.
+If inextensional motion is possible, it is therefore bound to be associated with particularly low potential energy.